armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 Finally repeat the same steps for creating Gate Load balancer.

-### Step 3: Update Spinnaker configuration
+### Step 3: Update Armory configuration

-Spinnaker needs to know which url's are used to access it.
-After you have updated your DNS with the Load Balancers CNAME's created in the previous step, the next step is to update Spinnaker configuration:
+Armory needs to know which url's are used to access it.
+After you have updated your DNS with the Load Balancers CNAME's created in the previous step, the next step is to update Armory configuration:

 **Operator**